ejedev/TwitchCommand/README.md

 ![List connections.](https://i.imgur.com/RY81sGt.png)

-This program also features a cmd command.
-It can be used on a per-user basis or as a mass command to all connected client.
+This program also features different modules which can be used.
 ```
 !act client command action true
 ```
 - Act is the keyword to use a command for the client.
 - Client specifies a singular user or a group.
 You can use a specific name (ex: DESKTOP-TEST) or 'all'.
 - Command specifies the intended module to use.
-Currently it only supports cmd.
 - Action is what to use with the selected module.
-For example 'start.' will open the current directory on the clients PC.
+For example 'start.' will open the current directory on the clients PC when using CMD.
 - True is just a placeholder value as I was too lazy to scrub \r\n off the final value.
 You can write anything.

-An example command would be as follows:
+An example cmd command would be:

 ```
 !act all cmd start. true
 ```